The dark side of psychological safety

-Psychological safety was identified as a core ingredient for creating effective teams by a recent Google study.1 While the benefits of a psychologically safe environment have been discussed fairly widely, more recently there’s been talk of it’s dark side, which might lead to a path of dubious behaviour and decision making.
+Psychological safety was identified as a core ingredient for creating effective teams by a Google study.
+While the benefits of a psychologically safe environment have been discussed fairly widely, more recently there’s been talk of it’s dark side, which might lead to a path of dubious behaviour and decision making.

 What is psychological safety?